elastisys/compliantkubernetes/docs/adr/0050-use-cluster-isolation.md

 Some regulations and information security standards require tamper-proof logging.
 In other words, a compromise of the application deployment should not enable an attacker to remove their trails and hinder forensics.
-Compliant Kubernetes already observes this principle for its observability stack, e.g., the access that the Workload Cluster has to the Service Cluster cannot be used to remove old log entries.
+Welkin already observes this principle for its observability stack, e.g., the access that the Workload Cluster has to the Service Cluster cannot be used to remove old log entries.
 (Of course, garbage new log entries may be created, but that only makes an attack more obvious during [log review](../ciso-guide/log-review.md).

 Cluster isolation between the application and its logs adds another layer of protection: